Interview - Violet Crabtree

 Violet Crabtree.
 Image courtesy of James Adam Taylor.

-Welcome to the colorful world of Violet Crabtree, a cartoonist, comic book author, claymation and stop-motion animator, filmmaker and infinite other things residing in Arcata, California.
-I first noticed Violet when I moved to Humboldt County 7 years ago, when I was spellbound after seeing her one-of-a-kind collective The Comix Trip perform at a local DIY house venue.
-Violet quickly became a friend, as she was at every show and was often organizing or performing at them, and she liked having dance parties, plus she liked Guided By Voices.
-Violet is more than a friend, though--she is a necessary fixture of our little local community's art scene, and I'm happy to see that her creations are now being celebrated throughout the world.
+Welcome to the colorful world of Violet Crabtree, a cartoonist, comic book author, claymation and stop-motion animator, filmmaker and infinite other things.
+Violet is more than any ordinary artist, though--she is a necessary fixture of her local community's art scene, and I'm happy to see that her creations are now being celebrated throughout the world.

 The Mood 51: You’ve gone from a local artist to making music videos for bigger names and being featured in film festivals, and now working on a feature length movie.
 What has this transition been like for you and what sparked your desire to do larger-scale projects?